 Thursday - June 13, 2019

-The Peres Center for Peace & Innovation – This Center which is only opening in 2019 offers a look into some of the coolest and most advanced technology coming out of Israel, including technologies developed at Hebrew University (such as OrCam).
-The museum offers private tours and Nexus Israel participants will be some of its first visitors.
-It has an impressive auditorium overlooking the sea and includes a virtual reality room for a truly futuristic experience.
+The Peres Center for Peace & Innovation – NEXUS Israel participants will be some of the first visitors of the Center, set to open later in 2019, which will spotlight some of the most advanced technology emerging from Israel, including technologies developed at Hebrew University (such as OrCam).
+The museum offers private tours as well.
+Its impressive auditorium overlooks the sea and features a virtual reality room.

 Travel to Rehovot

-Hebrew University and Yissum have a multitude of food technologies including Future Meat, SavorEat, ChickP and Ripples.
-Participants will enjoy learning about how these products are working to save the ecosystem.
+Hebrew University and Yissum have a multitude of food technologies including SavorEat, ChickP, and BetterJuice.
+Participants will enjoy learning these products’ positive impact on the ecosystem and health.

 Travel to Jerusalem